DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 #### 3. Using AI as a Development Partner

 This was my first time using AI throughout a full code project, and it proved to be a valuable development partner.
-It helped with quick syntax lookups, guidance in unfamiliar areas (streamlit, GitHub pages), and occasional tutoring when docs fell short.
+It helped with quick syntax lookups, guidance in unfamiliar areas (Streamlit, GitHub pages), and occasional tutoring when docs fell short.

 I didn’t delegate the entire project and edit the results.
-Instead, I wanted to remain in control of the architecture and decisions but leverage AI to help speed up learning and unblock me when needed.
+Instead, I wanted to remain in control of the architecture and decisions, but leverage AI to help speed up learning and unblock obstacles.
 At times this saved hours, while at other points the traditional path may have been faster, but this experience gave me better appreciation for how and where AI can be most helpful.

 #### 4. Standing Up a Site with GitHub Pages